-In terms of my leadership style and role, to some I’m a mama bear and to others I’m down to earth.
+In terms of my leadership style and role, to some I’m fierce and to others I’m down to earth.
 To a few others I’m just the boss and to a few others after that, I’m hilariously crazy.
-Luckily, for me and the office as well, I’m not perceived as a tyrant.
-To some, I’ve become a substitute mother and that never ends well.
-I don’t believe it would for anyone.
+Luckily, for me and for the majority of my past work places as well, I’m not perceived as a tyrant.

 Who am I?

 I have grand empathy and, in a way, have lived many lives.
 I grew up poor.
 I’ve lived abroad and in dorms as well (at the age of 14).
 I’ve lived in 17 cities.
 I speak two languages fluently.
 I’ve traveled to all but one of our 50 states.